AI Assistants

 The trigger is what activates the assistant to run autonomously.
 Depending on the trigger, additional settings may appear.

-There are three triggers available:
+There are multiple triggers available:

 The AI Assistant is triggered when a specific Event occurs.
 You can filter the events to limit only specific events from triggering the AI Assistant.
 You can also enable the assistant to be triggered within the web app by enabling Web Access.